PLUS Program Services

 - Cognitive flexibility – adapt to new tasks quickly

-Since executive functioning skills can be challenging for many students with learning differences, Learning Consultants work with each student to develop skills essential for success in college and life beyond college.
+Since executive functioning skills can be challenging for many students with learning differences, Learning Coordinators and/or Consultants work with each student to develop skills essential for success in college and life beyond college.

 - Stress management